Blog

 Educational diagram of a comprehensive home HVAC system with labeled components

-• Heating: Furnaces, boilers, or heat pumps generate warmth in winter.
+• Heating: Furnaces, boilers, or heat pumps provide warmth during colder months.

-• Air Conditioning: Cools and dehumidifies indoor air during warmer months.
+• Air conditioning: Cooling systems remove heat and humidity during warmer months.

 Air Handler and Blower